-Outdoor products are normally mounted to an exterior wall surface, including brick, cement block, metal or wood construction.
-These products are labeled as "WALL-MOUNT" units.
-Before installation begins, the wall surface should be inspected by a construction professional to ensure it will support the weight of the unit and accessory items.
+Indoor products are normally supported by the floor surface and are adjacent to an interior wall surface, including brick, cement block, metal or wood construction.
+These products are normally labeled as "I-TEC" or "Q-TEC" units.
+Before installation begins, the floor surface should be inspected by a construction professional to ensure it will support the weight of the unit and accessory items.
 Approximate weights are available from the product specification sheet, and a safety factor should be designed into the installation.
-Typical fasteners to attach the unit to the wall using the integrated mounting flanges on both sides of the unit include tap cons, bolts, studs and other fastening devices.
-The selection of the fasteners to be used needs to be reviewed by a construction professional and decided upon based on the wall construction and fastener strength required.
-It is important to follow all guidelines and procedures covered in the installation instructions manual provided for the product.